-TooMuch Money is Spent on toys and games

-I am writing about too much money is spent on toys and games.

-One glorious morning wake up it and its time to go to the shops.
+Too Much Money 15 Spent on toys and games an writing about too much money is spent on toys and gomes.
+One glorious morning wake up int and its time to go to the shops.
 I get go.
 On the way to ALDI we listen to some music.
 "Were here!"
-I shouted and we walked inside.
-My brother Daniel saw a Spider-man cup and wanted to buy it but I said "Daniel we can only buy it if you are going to use it."
-My brother shed a tear from bis for and shorted a tear from his face and started a tantrum" WANT THAT CUPIWANT IT! "then I get it so he stoped crying but I didn't get the lug.
-Mum and dad look at me
+I should and we walked inside.
+My brother Daniel saw a Spider-man cup and Wanted to buy it but I said "Daniel we can only buy it if you are going to use it."
+My brother shed a tear from his face and started a tantrum" WANT THAT CUPIWANIT IT !! " then I get it so he stoped crying but I didn't get the jug.
+Mum and dad look at me wrong ."Well who knows ?"
+I said.
+Money should be spent in things in need tike: toilet paper and food "Ah ok" dad said so we went to a conter bought allour things and traveld book home.
+I said to my self" what do you think using money or saving it?"